rzadevv/Palintrace/docs/checkers.md

 For a structural finding, confidence `1.0` means that the declared rule was deterministically satisfied.
 It is not a statistically calibrated probability.
-Cost values report calls and tokens used; the structural checkers report zero for all three and make no pricing assumptions.
+Cost values report calls and tokens used; the structural checkers report zero model and token use and make no pricing assumptions.

 ## Orphaned provenance